-Diarrhoea is considered as episodes of passing loose or watery bowel motions more than three times a day.
+Diarrhoea is described as episodes of passing loose or watery bowel movements more than three times a day.
 It can be accompanied by headache, stomach cramps and loss of appetite or even nausea and vomiting.
-Some anti-myeloma drugs e.g. bortezomib (Velcade) can cause diarrhoea, or it can result from an unrelated infection.
+Some anti-myeloma drugs e.g., bortezomib (Velcade) or chemotherapy can cause diarrhoea, or it can result from an unrelated infection.